JohnAWS777/SalesETL/README.md

 ---

 ## 🛠️ Important Links & Tools:
-- **[Microsoft Learn](https://learn.microsoft.com/en-us/training/modules/use-dataflow-gen-2-fabric/):** Explain the Gen2 tool that makes possible the ingestion process in the project.
+- **[Microsoft](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver17&tabs=ssms):** It shows the .bak file AdventureWorksLT2025.bak which is the Azure SQL used in this project.
 - **[DrawIO](https://www.drawio.com/):** Design data architecture, models, flows, and diagrams.
 ---